Introduction: Why Multiple Stories Matter

 Helpful Tips to Make It Work

-• Keep stories authentic.
+- Keep stories authentic.
 Don’t exaggerate.
-Real is powerful.
+Powerful is real.

-• Add visuals or quotes.
-A photo or short quote can make a story feel real and grounded.
+- Add visuals or quotes.
+In order to feel that there is reality in the story some photo or short quote can help to make a story feel tangible.

 FAQ: Can I Use Fictional Stories?